-This Authority has set a limit of $\pounds 3m$ for investment with any individual organisation and $\pounds 4m$ with organisations that are more than 30% government owned.
+This Authority has set a limit of £3m for investment with any individual institution and £4m with institutions that are more than 30% government owned.

-The full Investment Strategy for 2012/13 was approved by Full Council on 22 February 2012 and is available on the Council's website.
+The full Investment Strategy for 2013/14 was approved by Full Council on 27 February 2013 and is available on the Council's website.